 Exploring the Gorges d'Ardèche: A Driving Tour

-The wild and beautiful scenery of the Gorges d'Ardèche nature reserve features dramatic gorges, chalky white cliffs, and prehistoric caves.
-With its pristine turquoise waters, the Ardèche River winds its way around the gorges.
-In some places, the waters are gentle enough for swimming; in other places the river is ideal for white-water rafting.
+Dramatic gorges, chalky white cliffs, and prehistoric caves define the landscape of wild and beautiful Gorges d'Ardèche nature reserve.
+The Ardèche River winds its way around the gorges.
+In some places, the waters are gentle enough for swimming; in other places, the river is ideal for white-water rafting.

-Begin the driving tour in Saint-Martin d'Ardèche, at the southernmost edge of the Gorges d'Ardèche.
-A small community of about 800 residents, Saint-Martin d'Ardèche is an old fishing village on the Rhône River with opportunities for swimming and canoeing right outside the village.
+Begin the driving tour in Saint-Martin-d'Ardèche, at the southernmost edge of the Gorges d'Ardèche.
+A small community of about 1,000 residents, Saint-Martin d'Ardèche is an old fishing village on the Rhône River with opportunities for swimming and canoeing right outside the village.

 Address: 07700 Saint-Martin d'Ardèche

-Grand Site de l'Aven d'Orgnac: Magical Caves and a Museum of Prehistory
+Aven d'Orgnac: Prehistoric Caves and Museum of Prehistory

 Address: Grand Site de l'Aven d'Orgnac, 07150 Orgnac-l'Aven

 The road (D290) follows the course of the river for the most part.
 At first, it winds through rock galleries, and there are some little grottoes along the way to Pont d'Arc.
 Arriving at this site is a splendid moment.
 Spend time admiring the view.
 The Pont d'Arc is a large, naturally formed bridge of rock that arches over the expansive Ardèche River.
 The arch reaches 34 meters above the water level and spans a breadth of 60 meters.
 The sandy stretches on the river banks are popular spots for swimmers, boaters, and kayakers.

 Address: Le Pont d'Arc, 07150 Vallon-Pont-d'Arc

-Address: La Caverne du Pont d'Arc, Montée du Razal, 07150 Vallon-Pont-d'Arc
+Address: Caverne du Pont d'Arc, Plateau du Razal, 07150 Vallon-Pont-d'Arc

-Address: Aven Marzal, 07700 Saint-Remèze
+Address: Aven Marzal, Gorges Road, 07700 Saint-Remèze

 Grotte de la Madeleine

 Visitors can take a guided tour and learn about the cave's formation over millions of years, first by subterranean rivers and then by erosion from dripping rainwater.
-The visit includes a one-hour guided tour with a special light show and entry to the site's natural history museum.
+The visit includes a one-hour guided tour with a special Sound and Light show.
 Nearby is the Belvédère de la Madeleine viewpoint with sensational panoramas of the landscape.

 Address: Gorges de l'Ardèche, 07700 Saint-Remèze